0xReki/0xreki.github.io/_posts/2020/2020-08-07-a-look-at-mahjong-nagomi.md

 The rule variation for standard games, as far as I have confirmed, are:

-- Players start on points 25,000
+- players start on points 25,000
 - return with placement bonus (uma)
-  - In case multiple people end up on the same rank, the one closer to the initial East gets higher placement
+  - If multiple players end up with the same number of points, the one closer to the initial East gets the higher placement
-- The games ends if a player falls below zero points (tobi)
+- game ends if a player falls below zero points (tobi)
-- Open tanyao is allowed (kuitan ari) (can be disabled)
+- open tanyao is allowed (kuitan ari) (can be disabled)
-- Abortive draws for
+- abortive draws for
   - 9 unique terminals/honours in starting hand (kyuushuu kyuuhai)
   - 4 players discard the same wind in the first tun (suufonsu renta)
   - 4 declared kan without all kan beloing to the same player (suukaikan)